MaggieDaisy/Cocktails_and_Dreams/README.md

     - Code Institute tutors for creating inspiring content for the course and support during learning process,
     - Slack Community, students and leaders, for being available and helpful every single time when needed,
     - Tim for tip and advice how to use URLs input in this project
-    - Edd for constructive zoom session about how to approach MS3 and advice about returning categories
+    - Ed for constructive zoom session about how to approach MS3 and advice about returning categories
     - especially to Harry for discussing issues about database and planning project, as well help with solving small errors and general support
     - and last but not least my mentor Sandeep Aggarwal for his guidance, patience, and effort during the development process